 You don’t need any special tools or materials to measure cabinet doors.
 All it takes to get an accurate measurement is a standard tape measure.
 Make sure you also have a pen and paper on hand to write down each of your measurements.
 We recommend drawing a diagram of each cabinet and the doors you want to replace.
 That way, it’s easy to ensure you’re measuring everything and getting the right measurement for the corresponding door.

-Do You Need to Remove the Cabinet Doors?
+Do You Need to Remove Cabinet Doors to Measure for Openings?

 We recommend you do.
 It’s generally easier to get accurate measurements when you don’t have to work around the existing doors.
 Removing doors is typically as easy as pressing a mechanism on the hinge.
 Once the door is off, take your measurements before immediately rehanging the door.
 Doing this one by one helps keep the doors organized and tends to be easier than rehanging all the doors at once.

 The easiest way to get the dimensions for replacement cabinet doors would be to measure the existing doors.
 Unfortunately, this can create a few issues.
 If you plan on replacing your hinges they may not have the same overlay (a concept we will explain shortly) as your existing hinges, which can create sizing issues.
 Also, depending on the age and condition of the existing doors, there is a chance that they have warped or shrunk so much that measuring the old doors won’t provide you with accurate dimensions.
 Instead of measuring your old cabinet doors, we always advise measuring the inside opening of your cabinet, then determine what overlay you’d like to do, and find a hinge that will work for you!
 This method involves a little more math, but it leads to accurate dimensions.